Vince Vaughn: Personal life

 In 2005, Vaughn began dating Jennifer Aniston, his co-star in The Break-Up.
 In late 2006, he sued three tabloid magazines for reporting that he had been unfaithful to Aniston.
 They broke up in November 2006.

 In March 2009, it was announced that Vaughn was engaged to Canadian realtor Kyla Weber.
 They married on January 2, 2010, in the Armour House at Lake Forest Academy in Lake Forest, Illinois.
 Their two children were born in 2010 and 2013.

 Vaughn is a fan of the Chicago Bears.

 Vaughn describes himself as a libertarian.
 He supported Republican presidential candidate Ron Paul in both the 2008 and 2012 elections, and Rand Paul in the 2016 election.
 In June 2015, Vaughn expressed his opposition to gun control.

 In 2016, Vaughn began training in Brazilian jiu-jitsu at the Gracie Academy in Torrance, California.
 He received his blue belt in 2018.

 On June 10, 2018, Vaughn was arrested on suspicion of drunken driving and resisting arrest in Manhattan Beach, California, after failing a sobriety test at a police checkpoint.
 In May 2019, he was convicted of a reduced charge of reckless driving after he entered a no contest plea.
 Vaughn was sentenced to three years' probation and ordered to undergo a three-month alcohol abuse program.

 In 2019, Vaughn received the Meritorious Public Service Medal from the U.S. Army for his contributions to service members’ morale.

-He is the majority shareholder of the Coachella Valley Scorpions, a team of the National Pickleball League (NLP), launched in 2023, for players aged 50 and up.
+He is the majority shareholder of the Coachella Valley Scorpions, a team of the National Pickleball League (NPL), launched in 2023, for players aged 50 and up.